 The curriculum is seen as the means by which our students acquire the skills competencies and qualities to become informed and effective participants in society.
 It emphasises literacy, numeracy, the ability to work with others, the ability to analyze and assess information, the capacity to adapt to new situations and personal organisation.

 Curriculum enhancement activities are many and varied.
-Students are encouraged to take an active role in extra curricular activities such as sport, debating and performances.
-Staff make use of local resources and involve their students in the local community and the community in their classes.
+Students are encouraged to take an active role in extra-curricular activities.
 The opportunities provided by the proximity of national parks and snowfields mean that Outdoor Education features strongly.
-Instrumental Music classes are available to all students in Years 5-12, many of whom play in the College Band.
-The Band plays at many community and college functions throughout the year.
-Drama has become an integral part of the College with a major performance being held every second year.
+Instrumental Music classes are available to all students in Years 5-12.
 The College has an excellent sports program that features inter-house and interschool competitions.
-Year 10 students undertake work experience.
-Student leadership and community service is encouraged.
-Students are represented or involved in a range of community activities.
-Student Representative Councils meets regularly at both campuses, with members elected from each Form Group.
-The two Co-Presidents are elected and take an important leadership role in college affairs.
-The House Captains and Vice-Captains also have important roles to play.
-At the Junior Campus Junior Captains are elected from Year 6 students.
+School Captains are elected and take an important leadership role in College affairs.
+House Captains and Vice-Captains also have important roles to play.

 The College has a strong Stephanie Alexander Kitchen Garden (SAKG), ADVANCE (CFA), Hospitality and Indonesian programs play a huge role in our students’ development as well as strong collaboration with community.